greenscreens-io/webcomponents/manual/install.md

 GS WebComponents are written in ES2022 JavaScript as modules.
 Generally, building the source into a single JavaScript file is not required.

 As source requires modern browsers, and as modern browsers use HTTPS/2 which, when a web server is configured properly, pushes resources through a single channel, requirements to build modules is not so important anymore.

+Another advantage of not "building" JavaScript Modules is [tree-shaking](https://en.wikipedia.org/wiki/Tree_shaking) support which allows loading only required modules on demand.

-However, we preapred Webpack configuration if tehre is a requirement to build a single library.
+However, we preapred Webpack configuration if there is a requirement to build a single library.
 Check inside [webpack.config.js](../webpack.config.js) for instructions.

 <br>